FirebaseExtended/angularfire/documentation.md

 ### Constructor

 The `$firebase` service takes a single argument: a Firebase reference.
-You may apply queries and limits on it if required.
+Note that you may apply queries and limits on it if you want to only sync a subset of your data.

-The object returned by `$firebase` will automatically be kept in sync with the remote Firebase data. **Note that any changes to that object will *not* result in any changes being made to the remote data**.
+The object returned by `$firebase` will automatically be kept in sync with the remote Firebase data. **Note that any changes to that object will *not* automatically result in any changes to the remote data**.
 All such changes will have to performed via one of the methods prefixed with "$" available on this object.